Mastectomy: Other uses

 Mastectomy has non-cancer medical uses as well, including cosmetic or reconstructive surgery.
 Men with gynecomastia may be eligible for mastectomy, but minimally invasive surgical techniques also exist.

-Transgender men may undergo a mastectomy as a gender-affirming surgery.
+Transgender men and non-binary people assigned female at birth may undergo a mastectomy as a gender-affirming surgery.
+Within the transgender community, double mastectomies are more commonly referred to as "top surgery".

 Side effects

-Aside from the post-surgical pain and the obvious change in the shape of the chest and/or breast(s), possible side effects of a mastectomy include soreness, scar tissue as the site of the incision, short-term swelling, phantom breast pain (pain in the breast or tissue that has been removed), wound infection or bleeding, hematoma (buildup of blood in the wound), and seroma (buildup of clear fluid in the wound).
+Aside from the post-surgical pain and the obvious change in the shape of the chest and/or breast(s), possible side effects of a mastectomy include soreness, scar tissue at the site of the incision, short-term swelling, phantom breast pain (pain in the breast or tissue that has been removed), wound infection or bleeding, hematoma (buildup of blood in the wound), and seroma (buildup of clear fluid in the wound).
 If the lymph nodes are also removed, additional side effects such as lymphedema (swelling of the lymph nodes) may occur.

-Upper limb problems such as shoulder and arm pain, weakness and restricted movement are a common side effect after breast cancer surgery.
+Upper limb problems such as shoulder and arm pain, weakness, and restricted movement are a common side effect after breast cancer surgery.
 According to research in the UK, an exercise programme started 7–10 days after surgery can reduce upper limb problems.

 Types

-Currently, there are several surgical approaches to mastectomy, and the type that a person decides to undergo (or whether they will decide instead to have a lumpectomy) depends on factors such as the size, location, and behavior of the tumor (if one is present), whether or not the surgery is prophylactic, and whether the person intends to undergo reconstructive surgery.
+Currently, there are several surgical approaches to mastectomy, and the type that a person decides to undergo (or whether they will decide instead to have a lumpectomy) depends on factors such as the size, location, and behavior of the tumor (if one is present), whether or not the surgery is prophylactic or preventative, and whether the person intends to undergo reconstructive surgery after the mastectomy.
+For trans people undergoing a gender-affirming mastectomy, the type of procedure chosen can also vary depending on the desired results, the scarring (or lack thereof), the recovery process, the person's desire for nipple sensation, and other different factors based both on personal preference and input from medical experts.